David Lotfi, Evina: “Telecoming is an incredible partner for us because we have developed a true two-way relationship”.

 When an international carrier encounters problems in one country, it can take drastic measures for all the other countries where he is present.
 That’s why it is important to protect not only some countries, but all the major countries.
 This is a kind of herd immunity that Evina is working on.
 To accomplish this mission, Telecoming is an essential partner.

-From Telecoming we thank David Lotfi for this great participation in our blog and we hope to have his collaboration again in the future.
-If you don’t want to miss any of our interviews, we invite you to subscribe to Telecoming’s newsletter.
+We thank David Lotfi for this great participation in our blog and we hope to have his collaboration again in the future.